-&lt;sup>71 See DC13.
+71 See DC13.

-housing), a primary school, public open space, improved crossing arrangements across the A12 and improved public transport accessibility.

-3.14 Part of the Order lands is not covered by the planning permission.
-This land is to be brought forward as part of the comprehensive development of Bromley-by-Bow North.
-In accordance with the LUDB.
+- housing), a primary school, public open space, improved crossing arrangements across the A12 and improved public transport accessibility. - 3.14 Part of the Order lands is not covered by the planning permission.
+This land is to be brought forward as part of the comprehensive development of Bromley-by-Bow North, in accordance with the LUDB.
 Southern Housing Group and East Thames Group are housing associations which already own land in the area.
-They propose to bring forward a scheme including the balance of the Order lands and the Leycol Printers site which is already owned by the Corporation.
-A screening and scoping request has been submitted which shows a mixed use development of approximately 667 residential units and 12,000sqm of employment floorspace.
-The proposals are at an early stage but are expected to comply with the planning policies referred to above because they will promote comprehensive regeneration; integrate and link the Order lands with the Sugar House Lane area; facilitate improved public transport, pedestrian and cycle access across the River Lea Navigation; provide Improved access to the River Lea Navigation and provide new housing and modern commercial space.
+They propose to bring forward a scheme including the balance of the Order lands and the Leycol Printers site22 which is already owned by the Corporation.
+A screening and scoping request has been submitted which shows a mixed use development of approximately 667 residential units and 12,000sqm of employment floorspace23.
+The proposals are at an early stage but are expected to comply with the planning policies referred to above because they will promote comprehensive regeneration; integrate and link the Order lands with the Sugar House Lane area; facilitate improved public transport, pedestrian and cycle access across the River Lea Navigation; provide improved access to the River Lea Navigation and modern commercial space.